To make proverbs of some Erasmus adages, you could replace "You're . . ." by "It's unwise to . . ." or "Better not" and see what you end up with.

 These and other well-known adages and proverbs are handed over by Erasmus too:

 To call a spade a spade.

 Erasmus of Rotterdam (1466-1536) was a great Dutch Renaissance humanist, a classical scholar, and a Catholic priest and theologian.
-He was called Gerrit Gerritszoon, but was baptised Erasmus, Desiderius was a self-adopted additional name, and Roterodamus in his scholarly name means "from Rotterdam".
-Thus, his full name was Desiderius Erasmus Roterodamus.
+He went by the name Gerrit Gerritszoon, but was baptised Erasmus, Desiderius was his self-adopted additional name, and Roterodamus in his scholarly name means "from Rotterdam".
+His full name was Desiderius Erasmus Roterodamus.

 Exposing and censuring the debaucheries and crimes of the monks and the clergy, Erasmus did not have what it took to leave the Catholic Church and its abuses, but felt committed to reforming it from within.
 Yet he preferred to live the life of an independent scholar to avoid any actions or formal ties that might inhibit his freedom of intellect and literary expression.